 As stated above, you first have to decide and know what your greenhouse will primarily be used for.
 Second, you must determine the capacity of the structure.
 Thirdly, decide on the basic requirements you need from it.

 A good understanding of these three requirements will go a long way in helping you make the right choice concerning that greenhouse design.
 Let’s get into a few tips to look for when making this crucial choice which could determine the fate of your vegetables and plants.

 Define your greenhouse’s purpose

+This cannot be overemphasized in the process.
+The first thing to do is to decide on the purpose of your greenhouse.
+The kind of accessories used is dependent on this crucial decision.
 Will you use it to feed your family or it is needed for commercial purposes?
 Will you use it for hobby gardening?

+If decoration and landscaping are also important, you will want to consider these factors.
+All these factors have an implication for your greenhouse design.
 For instance, if it is needed for commercial purposes, then you have to plan for a large space, storage, and soil rotation.

+If it is for aesthetics, you have to take into details the type of furniture and benches used.
 And, if you need it just as a food supply for your family, then a small space is good enough.

 What type of greenhouse do you really what?